Steinar-Slette/Data_in_the_wild_exam/README.md

 The Guardian provides an API to access their articles.
 If you followed the [First steps](#first-steps) you should have your API key in the .env file.
 To collect the data from The Guardian run the sections of the [notebook](notebooks/1_data_collection/articles/guardian_api.ipynb) top to bottom.

-Keep following things in mind:
+Keep the following things in mind:

 - The API has a limit of 500 requests per day.
 Therefore you might need to run the notebook multiple times.
 - The date variables in the notebook are set to 2023-01-01 and 2023-01-31.
 You can change it to any date you want.